rjharishabh/GSoC-2021-Work-Report/README.md

 **Joomla CMS Repository:** https://github.com/joomla/joomla-cms

 ### Overview
-We have build a cookie manager using a component and a plugin to manage browser cookies as required by GDPR and other privacy regulations.
+We have built a cookie manager using a component and a plugin to manage browser cookies as required by GDPR and other privacy regulations.
 <br>
 In the cookie manager, Admin can add scripts and cookies according to their category.
 <br>